danczw/piBLOOM/README.md

 <br>

 The web application is build using [Vue.js](https://vuejs.org/).
 To customize configuration see [Vite Configuration Reference](https://vitejs.dev/config/).
-Using Docker, the web app files will be served with [expressjs](https://expressjs.com), an unopinionated, minimalist web framework for *Node.js*.
+Using Docker, the web app files will be served with [expressjs](https://expressjs.com) as middleware, an unopinionated, minimalist web framework for *Node.js*.

 **Local setup without Docker**